EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Diagnostic Applications}

-EvoXplain can serve as a screening tool for interpretability audits, fairness assessments, scientific analysis, and model governance.
-By identifying cases where explanations fail to stabilise, it signals when explanation use or aggregation should be treated with caution.
-In high-stakes domains such as healthcare, criminal risk assessment, and public policy, EvoXplain can highlight when additional scrutiny or domain-specific review is warranted.
+EvoXplain can serve as a screening tool for interpretability audits, scientific analysis, and model governance by detecting when explanations converge to a unique basin or separate into multiple admissible explanatory regimes.